 In line with IAS 16, each Asset is initially recorded at the fair value of the consideration paid.
-The cost of the Asset is made up of the purchase price of the Asset plus any costs directly attributable to bringing it into working condition for its intended use.
-Costs incurred by the Lessee in maintaining, repairing or enhancing the Aircraft are not recognised as they do not form part of the cost to the Group.
+The cost of the Asset is made up of the purchase price of the Assets plus any costs directly attributable to bringing it into working condition for its intended use.
+Costs incurred by the Lessee in maintaining, repairing or enhancing the Aircraft are not recognised as they do not form part of the costs to the Group.
+Accumulated depreciation and any recognised impairment losses are deducted from cost to calculate the carrying amount of the Asset.